 If you have been a victim of orthopaedic negligence and have incurred additional expenses due to your suffering, do well to keep the receipts or proof of payments made as this will help in facilitating your claims.

 How much compensation can I get for orthopaedic negligence?

-But good thing is, our orthopaedic claims solicitors are able to give you a rough idea of what to expect using a medical negligence claim calculator.
+But the good thing is, our orthopaedic claims solicitors are able to give you a rough idea of what to expect using a medical negligence claim calculator.

-Time Limits for Making Orthopaedic Injury compensation Claims
+Time Limits for Making Orthopaedic Injury Compensation Claims

 There is a time limit within which an individual can make orthopaedic injury compensation claims.
-In most cases of medical negligence, there is a strict three-year time limit for all making all compensation claims; starting from the date of the incident.
+In most cases of medical negligence, there is a strict three-year time limit for all making all compensation claims. starting from the date of the incident.

 However, there are instances when a person may not be able to determine the exact date of the injury.
-In this case, the time limit applied will be three years from the date of your diagnosis, which is, the date you became aware that your condition was as a result of negligence.
+In this case, the time limit applied will be three years from the date of your diagnosis, which is, the date you became aware that your condition was a result of negligence.

 No Win No Fee Orthopaedic Negligence Claims

 Our panel of medical negligence solicitors will be happy to assist you on a No Win No Fee agreement.
 The moment they are able to establish the fact that you have a good chance of a successful claim, you are entitled to the following: